The Blank Page

 Al stared at the giant black-scaled head.
 It lay on its side, with its mouth open so wide he could have walked inside it.
 He shivered.
 The dragon’s dead eyes seemed to be staring right at him.

-Whatever technique you do or don’t try, the more important thing is attitude.
+I hope at least one of these techniques works for you.
+More important than any of them, though, is attitude.
 That blank page might seem scary, but it’s really not.
 It’s a giant opportunity waiting to be explored.

-Attack your writing with that attitude.
+Attack your writing with enthusiasm.
 You’re not working against the page, not struggling to fight the story, not terrified to make a mistake.
 You’re exploring a crazy unpredictable world, making discoveries and building connections.

 Want to comment?
 Hit me up on Threads or Facebook!